adamcarrier/data/cnu-construction-costs/README.md

 Lists all the publicly reported costs for constructing or renovating CNU-owned real estate properties.

 `cnu-construction-costs.csv` includes costs for each project along with the source reporting that cost.
 In cases where multiple differing costs have been reported, the highest cost with its source will be listed.
+The date the project was completed is based on one of the following criteria: the expected completion date, the ribbon cutting date, or the latest date found on reports about the project.

 Header | Description
 -------|------------
-projectname | Name of the construction project cost | construction cost sourceurl | URL for the reporting source
+projectname | Name of the construction project cost | construction cost datecompleted | date the project was completed sourceurl | URL for the reporting source